Pooja026/FreshProject1/README.md

 Welcome to Allstate

 Select *
-from Student
+from Employee
-where empid=10 and empsal>20000
+where empid=10 and empsal>10000
 group by emp;